 How Can You Prevent Alcohol Abuse?

-Alcohol prevention can function to control generational alcoholism, prevent developmental problems in newborn babies, and save billions of dollars annually.
+Alcohol prevention can function to prevent generational alcoholism, prevent developmental problems in newborn babies, and save billions of dollars annually.
 Perhaps most importantly, it could save lives of family members.

 Assessing Your Drinking Levels

-One of the basic methods of assessing whether or not you need to take steps to prevent alcoholism is to examine your alcohol use.
-Knowing the difference between social drinking, binge drinking, and heavy drinking is.
+One basic methods for assessing whether or not you need to take steps to prevent alcoholism is to examine your alcohol use.
+Know the difference between social drinking and alcohol abuse, such as binge drinking and heavy drinking.
 Social drinking is when someone drinks small amounts occasionally in social settings.
-Binge drinking occurs when women drink 4 or more drinks per 2 hours and when men drink 5 or more drinks per 2 hours.
+Binge drinking occurs when women drink 4 or more drinks within 2 hours and when men drink 5 or more drinks per 2 hours.
 Heavy drinking occurs when a woman drinks 7 or more drinks in a week or when a man drinks 14 or more drinks in a week.